Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 Do note that the itinerary below is subject to change.
 Some activities, times and even days may get switched around, but once you sign up you will be kept updated.
 Please rest assured that if anything does change, it will be for the best and make the trip even better.
 We’re hoping that the itinerary below should, at the very least, whet your appetite — pun definitely intended!

-SINGLE ROOM AVAILABILITY: due to the number of rooms at our 16th Century Alsace inn, a maximum of 4 single rooms will be available for booking and they will be available on a first-come-first-served basis.
+SINGLE ROOM AVAILABILITY: due to the number of rooms at our hotels, we are currently offering a maximum of 4 single rooms available for booking and they will be available on a first-come-first-served basis.
 Please note that the single supplement of 750USD applies.

-SHARING ROOM WITH ANOTHER SOLO TRAVELER: if you prefer to share a room and not pay the single supplement, we will put in touch with another traveler of the same gender who also wants to room.
-You can see if you’re a good fit and reconfirm your booking.
+SHARING ROOM WITH ANOTHER SOLO TRAVELER: if you prefer to share a room with another fellow traveler, please let us know when booking.
+We will put in touch with another solo traveler of the same gender who also wishes to share, to see if you’re a good match.

 We expect this trip to sell out quickly so ensure your spot on the trip and sign up early by paying the sign-up deposit (1500$/person).

-The deadline for this trip to be confirmed will be March 31st, 2022.
-If the trip isn’t confirmed by or before that date, the sign-up fee will be fully refunded.
-If the trip is confirmed, the sign-up fee and subsequent payments are non-refundable.
+Do note that the sign-up fee and subsequent payments are non-refundable.
 Please see our cancellation policy section below for more information.

-In order to sign up, fill in the form on this page.
+In order to sign up, click the booking link on this page (once it’s live).
 Any problems or questions?
 Email us!

 If you are signing up as a solo traveler, do so quickly!
 We only have 4 single room available and we foresee them going quickly.
-Please read our single travelers section for more information.
+Please read our solo travelers section for more information.